-These conflicts will go on until “the kingdoms of this world are become the kingdoms of our Lord, and of his Christ” (Rev. 11:15; Dan.
-2:44; 7:27).
+These troubles will go on until “the kingdoms of this world are become the kingdoms of our Lord, and of his Christ” (Revelation 11:15; Daniel 2:44; 7:27).
 Paul said to the believers that “through much tribulation ” they must “enter into the kingdom of God” (Acts 14:22).
-And “All that will live godly in Christ Jesus shall suffer persecution” (2 Tim.
-3:12).
+And “All that will live godly in Christ Jesus shall suffer persecution” (2 Timothy 3:12).

-3- Trials that the godly may experiences as a result of their own sin.
+3-Trials the godly experience as a result of their own sin

 Every sin has evil natural consequences (Romans 6:23) as a result of separating from God (Isaiah 59:2).
 King David the greatest of all Israel’s kings, who was called “a man after God’s own heart,” sinned.
 And although he sincerely repented (Psalm 51) and was forgiven by God, the consequences of his sins brought him much pain and sufferings.

-4- The “unnecessary” suffering of the saints that could easily be removed through faith.
+4- The “unnecessary” suffering that could be removed through faith

 The Christian journey to heaven resembles a train that have three classes- first, second, and third.
 All the passengers are going to heaven in that train but the difference between those who are riding the first class is that they are the ones that claim God’s promises the most and therefore receive more privileges than the second class passengers who claim less and then the third class passengers who claim even less.
 All the passengers are saved but some have utilized God’s promises for their advantage and received the benefits more than others.
-These benefits are joy, peace, wisdom, power, victory, healing …etc.
+These benefits are joy, peace, wisdom, strength, victory and healing.

 Check out our Bible Answers page for more information on a variety of topics.